rmerkel/pdp8sim/README.md

-# pdp8sim - Yet Another PDP-8 Simulator
+# pdp8sim - Yet Another PDP-8 Simulator, v0.6 pre-release

 A PDP-8 simulator, just for the heck of it!
-Version 0.6, pre-release.

-Primally ostly based on the PDP-8 Straight Eight, describe3d in DEC's 1967 Small Computer Handbook, "PDP-8 Users Handbook"
+Primally based on the PDP-8 Straight Eight, describe3d in DEC's 1967 Small Computer Handbook, "PDP-8 Users Handbook"

 ## References